AMREIN ENGINEERING Agenda/X | Sharepoint | Solutions | Partners | Support | Search | About us | Home

 The Digital Clock displays the current date and time both for the local user plus any number of additional time zones.

-The web part can be used with Windows Sharepoint Services V3, MOSS 2007 and Sharepoint 2010.
+The web part can be used with Windows Sharepoint Services V3, MOSS 2007, Sharepoint 2010, Sharepoint 2013, Sharepoint 2016, Sharepoint 2019 and Subscription Edition (both 'classic' and 'modern' pages) as well as Sharepoint Online/Office365.

 The web part can be configured to: